Kushagrasharma1250/disease_pred/replit.md

 - `POST /predict/parkinsons` - Parkinson's disease prediction endpoint

 ## Notes
-- The ML models were trained with scikit-learn 1.0.2 but work with version 1.7.2 (with compatibility warnings)
+- **Important**: The ML models (*.sav files) were trained with scikit-learn 1.0.2 but the runtime uses version 1.3.2
+  - This triggers `InconsistentVersionWarning` on startup
+  - For production use, models should be retrained with the current version (1.3.2) using the included Jupyter notebooks
+  - The app is functional for testing/demonstration, but prediction accuracy is not guaranteed until models are retrained
 - All models use the SVC (Support Vector Classification) or Logistic Regression algorithms
 - Input validation is handled client-side and server-side
+- CSS is embedded in the HTML template for simplicity

 ## Recent Changes
 - **2025-11-09**: Initial Replit setup
   - Configured Flask app for Replit environment (0.0.0.0:5000)
   - Fixed requirements.txt encoding issue
+  - Updated scikit-learn to compatible version 1.3.2 (models trained on 1.0.2)
+  - Removed static CSS reference (CSS is embedded in HTML)
   - Set up workflow for Flask development server
-  - Configured gunicorn for production deployment
+  - Configured gunicorn for production deployment with autoscale
   - Added Python .gitignore
+  - Removed old gitignore file without dot prefix